SquirrelKiev/Ratran/README.md

 The structure is as follows:
 * Project - defines the width and height of the gif, and a list of layers.
 * Layer - A list of segments.
 * Segment - A sequence of frames.
-Somewhat procedurally generated.
+Sequences are abstract, and can be whatever, as long as it outputs frames at the end of it.
 There are currently two segments implemented:
   * StillSegment - A single frame, that lasts a specified duration.
   * BlendAToBSegment - A animated transition between two frames (A and B).